kriszyp/alkali/README.md

 This package uses the [Intern test framework](https://theintern.github.io/intern/#what-is-intern) installed via `npm`.
 To run tests, after installing intern-geezer dependency, serve the project directory and open the url in a browser:

 `http://localhost:<port>/node_modules/intern-geezer/client.html?config=tests/intern` (add `&grep=...` to filter tests)

+# Browser Support

+Basic variable will work on virtually any browser, but the Alkali elements require at least IE11+ or any other modern browser.

 # License
 Alkali is freely available under *either* the terms of the modified BSD license *or* the